scylladb/scylla-manager/docs/source/backup/examples.rst

 **Procedure**

 For this purpose we can create separate backup task.
-This task will be run only once, without repeating time and with retention = 1.
+This task will be run only once, without repeating time and with ``--retention 1``.

 .. code-block:: none